 So, what else can we do?
 We are always looking for improvements and we have big plans for the future.

-One is to install a new all electric heating system for the house.
-This will be dependent on SSE installing 3 phase electric supply that we can use first though.
+One thought was to install a new all electric heat pumps but this will be dependent on SSE installing a 3 phase electric supply.

-If we do not install an electric heating system, we will look to install a new biomass boiler that will used timber off the estate again.
+If SSE do not install a 3 phase supply, we will look to install a new, larger biomass boiler that will used timber or straw from the estate.

 Plans are afoot to get another electric mower that will bring us up to about 75% of the lawns electrically cut.

-Our new EV charging points should be installed by the end of April 2022.
+Our new EV charging points were installed in 2022.

 We have a longer term plan to install a turbine in the river Urie and put in for a scheme around 15 years ago.